LucasParise1/Lucas-Parise-Project/README.md

 Interact - Space Bar

 Win the game by solving the 4 puzzles on the room.
-You lose if the game if the timer goes out.
+You lose the game if the timer goes out.